techapj/arch-heavy-dotfiles/README.md

 install
 =======

-Before installing, you should install the relevant packages with `pacman`.
+Before installing, you should install the relevant packages with `pacman`, `gem` and `npm`.
 A list of packages and their purpose is below.

     pacman -S awesome ctags git keychain lua luajit luakit mpc mpd mpv mutt\
               nodejs notmuch packer pass ruby rxvt-unicode slock sxiv\